-As mentioned above, students are expected to attend all tutorials and exams.
 If a student is unable to attend a tutorial session, they should contact their tutorial leader as soon as possible, and even before their absence, if known.
-Documentation may be required.
+Missed term work (tutorials and assignments) will require official documentation (e.g. "Self-Declaration of Student Illness").
 Students are responsible for obtaining missed material and are reminded that lecture/tutorial notes will not be given out by either teaching assistants or the course instructor.
-If a student is unable to submit an assignment on time or misses a test/exam for some legitimate reason, they must provide valid documentation to the course instructor as soon as they return (e.g. for medical reasons, the attending physician must complete the standard UTSC Verification of Illness form).
 Unless a legitimate reason is given, a late penalty of 5% per day will be deducted from late assignments.